 Frequent ferries run to North Stradbroke Island from Cleveland, 30km southeast of Brisbane city centre, which is reached by frequent trains on the Citytrain network.

-North Stradbroke Island Bus Services (tel (07) 3415 2417) is a reasonable local bus service on the island that meets all ferries.
+North Stradbroke Island Bus Services is a reasonable local bus service on the island that meets all ferries.
 Buses run between Dunwich and Point Lookout with some services also going to Amity.
-The one-way fare from the ferry terminal to Point Lookout is $5 and a one-day pass costs $15.40.
+The one-way fare from the ferry terminal to Point Lookout is $5.